 - Give the best time to your kids. – Always be present.
 In every moment with your child, be 100% there.
 Get involved in their lives and talk talk talk.
 Discover what they love and what drives them as this normally changes when they hit their teens.

 - Recognise your strengths. – Hone in on your strengths and make them work for you.
-Whether it is your adventurous nature, crazy sense of humour or Marie Kondo organisational skills, your strengths can be used to make the situation easier, so own it.
+Whether it is your adventurous nature, crazy sense of humour or Marie Kondo organisational skills, your strengths can be used to make the situation easier.

-- Get a puppy – I hear you say.
-“ABSOLUTELY NOT”, but our furry friends possess impressive mood boosting superpowers that help ease depression.
-We finally gave in and got a puppy and to be honest it was the best decision ever.
+- Get a puppy – Our furry friends possess impressive mood boosting superpowers that help ease depression.
+Getting Ashton a puppy was the best decision ever.
 Nobody can resist limitless cuddles and kisses from a fur baby.

-- Focus on the whole family .
+- Focus on the entire family .
 The hardest part about raising a child with mental issues is that all focus and efforts are generally placed on that child.
 Aim to focus on the family unit in totality.
-Arrange date days with your other children so that they don’t feel neglected and start resenting their sibling.
+Arrange date days with your other children or partner.
+This will prevent them from feeling neglected and start resenting their sibling.
 As hard as it may be try to normalise the situation.

 - Don’t blame yourself. – Enough with the self-guilt and blaming yourself.
-Rather focus on the good and all that you do to help your child live a fairly normal life.
+Focus on the good .
+This will enable you to help your child live a fairly normal life.

 - Live a life of gratitude. – Count your blessings daily and live a life of gratitude.
 Encourage daily gratitude journaling as it helps change ones outlook on life.